corda/corda/docs/source/cordapp-build-systems.rst

     ./gradlew -DsigningEnabled=false

 Other system properties can be explicitly assigned to options by calling `System.getProperty` in ``cordapp`` plugin cnfiguration.
-For example the below configuration sets the specific singing algorithm when a system property is available otherwise defaults to empty string:
+For example the below configuration sets the specific singing algorithm when a system property is available otherwise defaults to an empty string:

 .. sourcecode:: groovy